-This course is comprised of four units designed to address the following big ideas from the Maryland Science Standards: how Earth's place in the universe can be described; how to explain the composition of the solar system; how the motion of Earth can explain seasons and eclipses; how people figure out that Earth and life on Earth have changed over time, and how the movement of tectonic plates impacts the surface of the Earth.
+This course is comprised of units designed to address earth science ideas from the Maryland Science Standards.
+There are six earth science topics in middle school addressed through six units: Space Systems, History of Earth, Earth's Interior Systems, Earth's Surface Systems, Weather and Climate, and Human Impacts.
 Units are organized around a driving question.
-Within each driving question, students engage in a series of learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
-Students also have opportunities to learn and apply engineeringspecific practices such as designing solutions to identified problems.
+Within each driving question, students engage in a series of handson learning experiences that are carefully designed to immerse them in a collaborative learning environment.
+Students utilize the science and engineering practices as they construct their understanding of important concepts.
+Students also have opportunities to learn and apply engineering specific practices such as designing solutions to identified problems.